gurrier/localvolts/README.md

 # Localvolts
 An integration for Home Assistant for customers of Localvolts electricity retailer in Australia

+The integration exposes two sensors...

-The key sensor exposed, costsFlexUp, is the current cost of electricity FOR YOU per kWh until the end of the current 5 minute interval.
+1) costsFlexUp is the current IMPORT cost of electricity FOR YOU per kWh until the end of the current 5 minute interval.
 It's essentially the marginal cost of electricity for you and includes loss factors and network fees associated with increasing your consumption by 1kW right now.
 Of course, this only lasts until the end of the 5 minute interval, during which you would only have pulled that extra 1kW for 5 minutes which is a total energy of 1/12 kWh = 0.083kWh

+2) earningsFlexUp is the current EXPORT price of electricity FOR YOU per additional kWh exported until the end of the current 5 minute interval.

 To use this integration in Home Assistant, it is necessary to join Localvolts as a customer https://localvolts.com/register/ and request an API key using this form https://localvolts.com/localvolts-api/